 Question #33

-A an equal number of senators but linking representation in the House of Representatives to population.
+A an equal number of votes in the Electoral College.

 B the opportunity to elect its own governors.